-Any holding company may elect to compute the Capital Stock or Foreign Franchise Tax by applying the tax rate upon each dollar to 10 percent of the capital stock value.
+Any holding company may elect to calculate the capital stock/foreign franchise tax by applying the tax rate upon each dollar to 10 percent of the capital stock value.
 If exercised, this election shall be in lieu of any other apportionment or allocation to which such company would otherwise be entitled.

-A holding company is any corporation that meets both of the following tests:
+A holding company is any corporation that meets the following tests:

-- (1) the company must have gross income at least 90 percent of which must be derived from dividends, interest, gains from the sale, exchange or other disposition of stock or securities and the rendition of management and administrative services to subsidiary corporations, and - (2) the company must have assets and at least 60 percent of the actual value of the ending total assets must consist of stock, securities or indebtedness of subsidiary corporations.
+- The company must have gross income, at least 90 percent of which is derived from dividends; interest; gains from the sale, exchange or other disposition of stock or securities; and the rendition of management and administrative services to subsidiary corporations, and - 2.
+The company must have assets, and at least 60 percent of the actual value of the ending total assets must consist of stock, securities or indebtedness of subsidiary corporations.

-This two-part test must be met annually and schedules must be attached.
+This two-part test must be met annually, and schedules must be attached.

-Holding companies should enter (1) on Line 4A, (10) on Line 4B and the elected taxable proportion of ".100000 on Line 5 of Schedule A-1 on Page 4 of RCT-101.
+Holding companies should enter "1" on Line 4A, "10" on Line 4B and the elected taxable proportion of "0.100000" on Line 5 of Schedule A-1 on Page 4 of RCT-101.
 Check "Holding Company" block in Section A.